PLOS/allofplos/README.rst

 How to run the tests
 --------------------

+If you have pytest installed, from anywhere in the allofplos directory, run:

+``(allofplos)$ pytest``

-From the project directory, run:
+If you do not have pytest installed, from the top-level project directory, run:

 ``(allofplos)$ python -m allofplos.tests.test_unittests``